HOW THE GRINCH STOLE CHRISTMAS

 How the Grinch Stole Christmas (2018) was later remade as the animated The Grinch (2018).
 Ron Howards producer Brian Grazer next went onto make another live-action Dr Seuss production The Cat in the Hat (2003).
 Other feature-length films adapted from Dr Seuss works are The 5000 Fingers of Dr T (1953), based on Seusss original screenplay, the animated adaptations of Horton Hears a Who!
 (2008) and The Lorax (2012).

 Ron Howards other genre films are: the mermaid comedy Splash!
-(1984); Cocoon (1985) about a meeting between geriatrics and extra-terrestrials; the George Lucas sword-and-sorcery collaboration Willow (1988); Apollo 13 (1995) based on the true life 1970 space mission disaster; the supernatural Western The Missing (2003); and The Da Vinci Code (2006) based on the historical/religious conspiracy bestseller and its sequels Angels & Demons (2009) and Inferno (2016); and the upcoming Solo: A Star Wars Story (2018).
+(1984); Cocoon (1985) about a meeting between geriatrics and extra-terrestrials; the George Lucas sword-and-sorcery collaboration Willow (1988); Apollo 13 (1995) based on the true life 1970 space mission disaster; the supernatural Western The Missing (2003); The Da Vinci Code (2006) based on the historical/religious conspiracy bestseller and its sequels Angels & Demons (2009) and Inferno (2016); and the upcoming Solo: A Star Wars Story (2018).